 - or go to a hospital Accident and Emergency department

 When 999 is called they will be brought by ambulance to the nearest acute stroke centre.

-You can find further information on the page below:
+You can find further information on this page:

-- knowing and managing your personal risk factors such as high blood pressure, diabetes, and high blood cholesterol
+- knowing and managing your personal risk factors such as high blood pressure, diabetes, an irregular heartbeat (for example, atrial fibrillation) and high blood cholesterol

 - exercising regularly and maintaining a healthy weight

 - reducing the amount of alcohol you drink

 - stopping smoking